 - All Purpose Flour – this is my standard pizza crust flour

 - Baking Powder – this is what we’re using to help the crust rise

 - Olive Oil – for chew and flavor

 If you happen to have self-rising flour, you can easily substitute in this recipe.
 Instead of the dry ingredients below, just use 2 1/2 cups of self-rising flour.

-At some point it will be come impossible for it to come together with just a spoon, so you’ll need to get your hands in there to “knead” it together in to a ball.
+- At some point it will be come impossible for it to come together with just a spoon (this is called a “shaggy dough”), so you’ll need to get your hands in there to “knead” it together in to a ball.

 Just like when you make a traditional pizza dough, you have pan options:

 - Use a round pizza pan, like I did.
 Mine is a 10″ round, but you can use any size.
 If you have a smaller pan but want a thinner pizza, just divide the dough in two to make two pizzas.

 - Use a cookie sheet or jelly roll pan